Altomare/sublime-makefile-plus/README.md

 # Makefile Plus
-A simple Makefile syntax for Sublime Text 3
+A simple yet effective Makefile syntax for Sublime Text

 ### Manual Installation
 In order to install this syntax, copy the `makefile-plus.tmLanguage` file into your `Packages/User` directory.